winesapOS/winesapOS/UPGRADES.md

 - 'nano' is set as the default text editor.
 - 'pipewire' is now split into two packages: 'pipewire' and 'libpipewire'.
 - Pacman support is added to the Discover package manager.
+- Snapper now only keeps up to 10 hourly snapshots.

 ## 3.2.0 to 3.2.1